Unified Communication - X Framework Library

 ./contrib/configure-release --enable-optimizations

-The default UCX settings are already optimized for out-of-box performance.
+The default UCX settings are already optimized.
 To check the available UCX parameters and their default values, run the '$HPCX_UCX_DIR/bin/ucx_info -f' utility.

 $HPCX_UCX_DIR/bin/ucx_info -v